arm61/uravu/README.md

 ``uravu`` (from the Tamil for relationship) is about the relationship between some data and a function that may be used to describe the data.

-The aim of ``uravu`` is to make using the **amazing** Bayesian inference libraries that are available in Python as easy as `scipy.optimize.curve_fit`_.
+The aim of ``uravu`` is to make using the **amazing** Bayesian inference libraries that are available in Python as easy as [scipy.optimize.curve_fit](https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.curve_fit.html).
 Therefore enabling many more to make use of these exciting tools and powerful libraries.
-Plus, we have some nice plotting functionalities available in the :mod:`plotting` module, capable of generating publication quality figures.
+Plus, we have some nice plotting functionalities available in the `plotting` module, capable of generating publication quality figures.

 ![An example of the type of figures that uravu can produce.
 Showing straight line distribution with increasing uncertainty.](./docs/sample_fig.png)